NICMx/Jool/en/session-synchronization.md

 ### Session Synchronization Enabled

-Whenever `J` translates a packet, it generates another one: A multicast through the private network, informing everyone interested of the new connection:
+Whenever `J` translates a packet, it generates another one: A multicast through the private network that informs anyone interested of the new connection:

 ![Figure - SS multicast](../images/flow/ss-enabled-mcast.svg)

-So when `J` dies, `K` has everything it needs to impersonate `J` and continue the conversation as uninterrupted as possible:
+When `J` dies, `K` has everything it needs to impersonate `J` and continue the conversation as uninterrupted as possible.
+Notice that measures might need to be taken to redirect traffic towards `192.0.2.1` to its new owner:

 ![Figure - SS K](../images/flow/ss-enabled-k.svg)